Merzasphor/MWSE/docs/source/types/tes3mobileActor.md

 ### `attributes`

+*Read-only*.
 Access to a table of 8 tes3statistic objects for the actor's attributes.

 **Returns**: